• Skip to main content

 The broad sword-shaped hands, as well as the five-minute indexes on the chapter ring, show adequate amounts of lume to provide superb legibility during nighttime.

 The power reserve indicator looks a little illogical here.
 I mean, one justly expects the hand to go from a higher to a lower position as the mainspring slowly unwinds.
-However, counter-intuitively, the Caliber 5R67 uses an indicator where the hand moves in a clockwise direction: from lower to higher position.
+However, counter-intuitively, the Caliber 5R67 uses an indicator where the hand moves in a clockwise direction: from a lower to a higher position.

 At this time the Spring Drive Moon Phase is available only on a stainless steel bracelet (which is, by the way, quite lightweight for the job of its size,) but I hope that soon there will also be a version on a black crocodile strap with a deployment clasp.